Shining a Light On Inequity In Education: Actions You Can Take

 3. Students of color are disciplined more frequently and more harshly.

 Students of color, particularly Black boys, receive disproportionately more out-of-school suspensions than their white counterparts.
-Disciplinary action can influence a student's health, education, and social-emotional learning.
-And students who are expelled or suspended are ten times more likely to drop out of school, experience academic failure, and face incarceration.
-Archie Moss, Jr., New Leaders alum and principal at Bruce Elementary School in Memphis, TN, created a mentoring program to help African-American and Hispanic boys beat these odds, and as a result, decreased disciplinary issues and accelerated learning in his school.
+Disciplinary action can influence educational outcomes as well as a student's health, well-being, and social-emotional learning.
+Students who are expelled or suspended are ten times more likely to drop out of school, experience academic failure, and face incarceration.
+Archie Moss, Jr., New Leaders alum and principal at Bruce Elementary School in Memphis, TN, created a mentoring program to help African-American and Hispanic boys beat these odds.
+As a result, he decreased disciplinary issues, increased access to educational opportunity, and accelerated learning in his school.
 This is just one example of how equity-focused leaders disrupt inequities for students of color.

 Embracing equity-focused leadership is one actionable step that all school leaders can take to reduce the impact of injustice in their own school communities.